 Hypertension is notorious for its aptitude to cause morbidity and mortality globally.
 Incorporating blood pressure (BP) monitors into wearable devices provides more opportunities to improve screening for hypertension on a daily basis.
 That way, enhancing health care delivery and promoting wellness.

-Given recent innovation in wearable technology, consumers can measure blood pressure in a cuffless way.
+Given recent innovations in wearable technology, consumers can measure blood pressure in a cuffless way.
 Even if this method is still in its infancy and requires further research, monitoring BP without a cuff elevates the patient experience and equips healthcare providers with additional tools to treat heart conditions.

 Read about Tech Solutions that Help Increase Patient Experience